Eliza Carthy

 Eliza Amy Forbes Carthy, MBE (born 23 August 1975) is an English folk musician known for both singing and playing the fiddle.
-She is the daughter of English folk musicians singer/guitarist Martin Carthy and singer Norma Waterson.
+She is the daughter of English folk musicians Martin Carthy and Norma Waterson.

 Life and career

 Carthy was born in Scarborough, North Yorkshire, England.
 She went to school at Fyling Hall School in North Yorkshire.

 She grew up on a family farm along with her maternal aunt and uncle's families who lived adjacent.

-At thirteen, Carthy formed the Waterdaughters with her mother, aunt (Lal Waterson) and cousin Marry Waterson.
+At 13, Carthy formed the Waterdaughters with her mother, aunt (Lal Waterson) and cousin Marry Waterson.
 She has subsequently worked with Nancy Kerr, with her parents as Waterson–Carthy, and as part of the "supergroup" Blue Murder, in addition to her own solo work.
 When she was 13, Carthy joined the Goathland Plough Stots as a fiddle player.
 She left school at 17 for a career as a professional touring musician.

 She has twice been nominated for the Mercury Music Prize for UK album of the year: in 1998 for Red Rice, and again in 2003 for Anglicana.
 Carthy was a guest on the album Mermaid Avenue by Billy Bragg and Wilco.
-Eliza and Billy also recorded together on the song "My Father's Mansions" which appeared on the Pete Seeger tribute album called Where Have All The Flowers Gone (1998).
+Eliza and Billy also recorded together on the song "My Father's Mansions", which appeared on the Pete Seeger tribute album Where Have All The Flowers Gone (1998).

 In September 2002, Carthy took part in the tribute concert for Kirsty MacColl, "The Song's the Thing" along with other artists.

-In 2003, Carthy swept the boards at the Radio 2 Folk Awards, winning 'Folk Singer of the Year', 'Best Album' (for Anglicana) and 'Best Traditional Track' (for "Worcester City", on the album Anglicana).
+In 2003, Carthy swept the boards at the Radio 2 Folk Awards, winning "Folk Singer of the Year", "Best Album" (for Anglicana) and "Best Traditional Track" (for "Worcester City", on the album Anglicana).
 She was also the first traditional English musician to be nominated for a BBC Radio 3 Award for World Music in the same year (for Anglicana).

 In 2004, she was part of Oysterband Big Session, a collaboration with numerous folk artists brought together by Oysterband.
 They produced an album The Big Session Volume One, and the group as a whole were awarded Best Group at the Folk Awards in 2005.
 On 29 May 2005, Carthy took part in a tribute to Peggy Seeger at the Queen Elizabeth Hall, London.
 A double CD Three Score and Ten (2007) contains highlights of the concert.

 In 2006, she contributed three songs (one as lead vocalist, two as backing vocalist) to Rogue's Gallery: Pirate Ballads, Sea Songs, and Chanteys, produced by Hal Willner.
-Performing as a duo with Richard Thompson, she contributed "The Coo Coo Bird" to a boxed set called The Harry Smith Project (2006) also by Hal Willner.
+Performing as a duo with Richard Thompson, she contributed "The Coo Coo Bird" to a boxed set called The Harry Smith Project (2006), also by Hal Willner.
 As a duo with Bob Neuwirth, she sang "I Wish I Was a Mole in the Ground" by Bascom Lamar Lunsford on the same boxed set.